Key Takeaways:

 Do creditors have to abide by the divorce decree?
 No. And this fact can have a serious impact.

 So, you go through the process and divide all of your shared debts.
-Say the court gives your ex a car that you financed as a couple, as well as the monthly payment.
+Say the court gives your ex the car you financed as a couple, along with the monthly payment.
 If your ex fails to make those payments, it may come back on you.

 If your name remains on a home loan, credit card bill, car loan, or similar contracts, you remain liable for those debts.
 Even if the divorce agreement gives them to your ex.

-Family courts have no jurisdiction to alter agreements with creditors, those stay in place.
-The divorce settlement can delegate debt and decree that your ex must pay back a balance.
+Family courts have no jurisdiction to alter agreements with creditors; those stay in place.
+The divorce settlement can assign debt and require your ex to pay a balance.
 But that doesn’t take your name off the paperwork.

-Part of the divorce decree can include stipulations like your ex has to refinance a home loan within a certain amount of time to remove your name.
+Part of the divorce decree can include stipulations, such as that your ex has to refinance a home loan within a certain period of time to remove your name.
 Still, that doesn’t always happen.

 It’s important to stay on top of things like that to make sure nothing comes back to bite you.
 This can impact your credit, among other things.
 If creditors come after you, you may wind up having to pay off the debt and then sue your ex for restitution.